Dineshmedisetty/lab3git/README.txt

 § Install Git on your system.

-§ Configure Git with your username and email.
+§ Configure Git with your username and email

 § Create a new directory for a project (e.g., my_first_repo).